vjosset/ktdash/docs/api.md

 ### Parameters

 - `edition` - Filter to return only KillTeams that match the edition.
-Returns both editions if not set
+Returns both editions if not set.
+Returns Factions with empty KillTeams if they don't have any KillTeams for the requested edition.
   - Values: `kt21` or `kt24`
 - `loadkts` - Set to `1` to include KillTeams for each Faction.
 Defaults to `0`.
 - `loadops` - Set to `1` to include Operatives in each KillTeam.
 Defaults to `0`.